prarthanak16/Python-Machine-Learning-Customer-Segmentation-/README.md

 <h4>* Developing methods of data analysis for segmentation</h4>
 <h4>* Establishing effective communication among relevant business units (such as marketing and customer service) about the segmentation</h4>
 <h4>* Implementing applications to effectively deal with the data and respond to the information it provides</h4>

+<h2>Benefits of Customer Segmentation</h2>
+<h4>- Helps identify least and most profitable customers, thus helping the business to concentrate marketing activities on those most likely to buy your products or services</h4>
+<h4>- Helps build loyal relationships with customers by developing and offering them the products and services they want</h4>
+<h4>- Helps improve customer service and alsp maximize use of your resourses</h4>
+<h4>- Helps improve or tweak products to meet customer requirements
+    - Helps increase profit by keeping costs down</h4>